Please be advised that our Social Media accounts are not monitored 24/7

-If you come across a dead or injured bat please contact us on Social Media (Facebook or Twitter) as these accounts are monitoreS
+If you come across a dead or injured bat please contact us via phone as the first port of call:

 In the case of a dead bat, please put it in a plastic bag and place in the freezer then call one of the members to come and collect it.